Kaiden Guhle: Montreal Canadiens (2022–present)

+In the early stages of the 2025–26 season, Guhle collected two points through his team's first five games before suffering a lower-body injury during a game against the Nashville Predators on October 16.
+After being out of the lineup for almost a month, he elected to have surgery on November 13 to repair a partially torn adductor muscle.
+He returned to the roster on January 10, and ultimately appeared in 39 games during the regular season, with two goals and nine assists.
+The season was a major success for the Canadiens, who finished sixth in the NHL, qualifying for the Stanley Cup playoffs for the second consecutive year and facing the Tampa Bay Lightning in the first round.
+Guhle registered his first NHL playoff point on April 26, assisting on a goal by Zachary Bolduc.
+He assisted on both Canadiens goals in their series-clinching victory over the Lightning in Game 7.
+The Canadiens went on an unexpectedly deep playoff run, reaching the Eastern Conference Final against the Carolina Hurricanes.
+Guhle reinjured his adductor muscle in the fourth game of the series, but played through it in the fifth and final game, which saw the Canadiens ousted.

+Following the end of the 2026 playoffs, Guhle indicated that he did not expect his injury to require surgery.
+However, he ultimately opted to undergo another adductor surgery in August of 2026, and it was announced that he would miss the first four to five weeks of the 2026–27 season.

 International play

 In November 2018, Guhle was named captain of team Canada Red at the annual World U-17 Hockey Challenge.
 Thereafter, he was selected to the national junior team for the 2021 World Junior Championships.
 He finished the tournament with two goals and an assist in seven games whereas his country earned a silver medal following a loss to the United States.
 The following year, Guhle was named captain of the Canadian roster.
 After playing two games, the tournament was cancelled as a result of Omicron variant spread; Guhle said it was a disappointment given it being his final year of eligibility.
 While play was later rescheduled for the summer, he was unable to participate due to injury.

 In the aftermath of the 2023–24 NHL campaign, Guhle indicated that he had been invited to join the national senior team for the 2024 IIHF World Championship, and would compete if he was able to sufficiently recover from a head injury in time.
 He would ultimately appear in nine games for Canada at the tournament, where he produced five points (1G, 4A) before being sidelined prior to the bronze medal game due to an injury sustained in the semifinals matchup versus Switzerland.